ZIS-150: Mechanics

 The truck was powered by a six-cylinder engine ZIS-120 (ЗИС-120).
 For the first time in Soviet commercial vehicle construction, a five-speed manual transmission was used, which was connected to the engine via a two-disc dry clutch.
 Also new in Soviet truck construction were air-operated brakes.
 The rear axle had twin tyres, all axles were sprung with leaf springs and designed as rigid axles.
 The weak point of the design was the cardan shaft, which tended to crack and then broke under full load.
 In the process, the hoses of the compressed air system were often destroyed, which led to a sudden loss of braking power.

 The cabin consisted of a wooden scaffolding, which was planked with sheet metal and provided with protective varnish.
 The doors were made of wood.
 The side windows were retractable, the left half of the two-part windscreen could be flared.

 In 1950, the ZIS-150 was modernized.
 The vehicle got a new carburetor and a new exhaust manifold, and the cab was now made entirely of metal.

 In 1956, the truck's engine was fitted with a light-alloy cylinder head, and the compression ratio increased to 6.2.
 Together with the new intake system, this led to an increase in output to 71 kW.
 The frame was reinforced, the vehicle was now fitted with hydraulic shock absorbers and the travel of the leaf springs on the front axle was limited by rubber buffers.
 As part of the renaming of the manufacturer's plant, the thermoforming tool for the bonnet was also changed, as the abbreviation of the name was embossed into it.

 Foreign production

-The ZIS-150 also started getting produced in Georgia, by the KAZ plant.
-Production of the truck soon started in other Communist countries, such as Romania (under the SR-101 name) by "Steagul Rosu" (Red Flag) in Braşov, between 1954 and 1960, in China (under the Jiefang CA-10 name) by First Automobile Works until 1986 and a prototype was also built in North Korea under the name Cholima, but did not enter production.
+The Kutaisi Auto Mechanical Plant started producing a copy of the ZIS-150 in 1951 under the designation KAZ-150.
+Production of the truck soon started in other Communist countries, such as Romania (under the SR-101 name) by "Steagul Roșu" (The Red Flag) in Braşov, between 1954 and 1960, in China (under the Jiefang CA-10 name) by First Automobile Works until 1986 and a prototype was also built in North Korea under the name Cholima, but did not enter production.

 Parts of the SR-101's chassis were still used for its successor, the SR-131 "Carpați".